prerna-rn/LinkedIn-BERT-Post-Recommender-System/README.md

 ⚠️ Disclaimer: The application will suggest posts only for the users whose names are present in the dataset.
 Refer the csv file.
 The app will take some time to load the recommendations.

+This code is supplement to my research paper on the same.
+Access here -https://ieeexplore.ieee.org/document/10307957